When signing in to an Microsoft 365 desktop app (such as Word or Excel) using your Microsoft 365 user ID and password, you receive the error message:

 - You should also unselect "Allow my organization to manage my device".
 Selecting this will cause issues moving forward, as it will prohibit you from choosing a specific Microsoft 365 login to be used for each Office application, which in turn stacks your Microsoft 365 logins, causing the above error.
 However, when This app only is selected, that should bypass the setting for "Allow my organization to manage my device".

-If this solution does not resolve the issue, try the available workarounds below.
+If this does not solve the issue, try the workaround below.

 Note: This workaround may cause some account settings to be lost.